Operators of quantum theory of Dirac's free field: Introduction

 The previous results prepare the quantization presented in section 5 where we apply the Bogolyubov quantization method \cite{Bog}, transforming the expectation values of RQM in operators of QFT.
-We find that the reducible operators of RQM become after quantization one-particle operators we divide in even and odd operators according to the relative sign between the particle and antiparticle terms.
+We find that the reducible operators of RQM become after quantization one-particle operators we divide in even and odd operators according to the relative sign between the particle and antiparticle terms (i. e. the charge parity).
 We define the operators of unitary transformations under isometries giving the general calculation rules and we study the algebra of principal observables generated by the reducible operators of RQM.
 The last subsection is devoted to the quantization of the irreducible operators having oscillating terms.
-The new results presented here are the operators of QFT corresponding to the traditional Pauli-Dirac spin and coordinate operators of RQM, that can be related to the vector or axial currents, and other interesting operators as the Chakrabarti spin operator and the generators of the Foldy- Wouthuysen transformations.
+The new results presented here are the operators of QFT corresponding to the traditional Pauli-Dirac spin and coordinate operators of RQM, that can be related to the vector or axial currents, and other interesting operators as the Chakrabarti spin operator and the generators of the Foldy-Wouthuysen transformations.

 Turning back to RQM but now as a one-particle restriction of QFT, we consider in section 6 wave-packets prepared and detected by two different observers.
 We present first the general theory assuming that the detector filters momenta oriented along the direction source-detector such that this measures a one-dimensional wave-packet governed by radial observables.
-An example of isotropic wave-packet is worked out showing that this has an inertial motion spreading in time just as other scalar or even non-relativistic wave-packets, without zitterbewegung or spin dynamics \cite{Pack}.
+An example of isotropic wave-packet is worked out showing that this has an inertial motion spreading in time just as other scalar or even non-relativistic wave-packets, without Zitterbewegung or spin dynamics \cite{Pack}.

-The concluding remarks are presented in section 7 while in three Appendices we present successively the Dirac representation of the $SL(2,\mathbb{C})$ group, the commutation relations of the algebra of associated operators in MR and the examples of peculiar and common fermion polarizations we know.
+The concluding remarks are presented in section 7 while in four Appendices we present successively the Dirac representation of the $SL(2,\mathbb{C})$ group, the commutation relations of the algebra of associated operators in MR, the Pryce(c) and (d) position operators and the examples of peculiar and common fermion polarizations we know.